 Children, young people and participation

-Disabled children and young people have the right to participate in society on equal terms with their peers but this is not currently the case in the Nordic region.
+Children and young people with disabilities have the right to participate in society on equal terms with their peers but this is not currently the case in the Nordic region.
 This is partly due to a lack of accessibility in important environments, as well as a dearth of competence among key persons who play crucial roles in inclusion and participation.

 In 2019, the Nordic Welfare Centre and the Nordic Council’s advisory body for children and youth issues, the Nordic Committee for Children and Young People (NORDBUK) launched a project that will contribute to the increased exchange of knowledge and experiences in the Nordic countries regarding participation for children and young people with disabilities.
 The purpose is to strengthen the rights of disabled children and young people and improve their opportunities for participation in society.